Discover Amsterdam

 Image from Jan de Ridder

-Ok, so this statement may well apply to every day in Amsterdam.
-But in summer, things ramp up a notch as the city turns rainbow-coloured in honour of LGBTQI+ rights.
+A statement that applies to every day in Amsterdam, in the summer, things ramp up a notch as the city turns rainbow-coloured in honour of LGBTQ+ rights.
 Taking over the streets, canals, bars, clubs, restaurants and everywhere in between, Amsterdam Queer & Pride is one of the most famous Pride celebrations in the world.
-Find out more about what to expect during Amsterdam Pride.
+Find out more about what to expect during Amsterdam Queer & Pride.

 People walking in Singer Laren museum sculpture garden with flowers